TudorLEvans/hansard-gpt/README.md

 python server/scraper.py
 ```

 This will take some time, and will dump the data in a sqlite file at a path of your choice.
+It will run a bunch of selenium browsers to get past the gov bot detectors.

 ## Chunking and Embedding